Brian Lara Cricket

 Brian Lara Cricket is a cricket video game, the first in the Brian Lara Cricket series.
 It is endorsed by Brian Lara.
-Brian Lara Cricket was released on the PC in 1994 for DOS and in 1995 for Sega Mega Drive and Amiga by Codemasters.
-The game was also rereleased in 1999 under the Codemaster Classics brand for Windows.
+Brian Lara Cricket was released for MS-DOS in 1994 and in 1995 for the Mega Drive and Amiga by Codemasters.
+The game was rereleased in 1999 under the Codemaster Classics brand for Windows.
 It was developed by Audiogenic.
 The Mega Drive version spent 10 weeks at number 1 in the UK games charts during the summer of 1995.
 The game is a rebranded version of Graham Gooch World Class Cricket.

+The game retained a long-term association with Lara.
+In a 2024 interview, he recalled receiving sales figures for the series and taking part in promotional events where young players would compete against him, adding that people around the world continued to mention the games to him decades later.